astronomer/docs/learn/dags.md

 - **Acyclic**: There are no circular dependencies in a DAG.
 This means that a task cannot depend on itself, nor can it depend on a task that ultimately depends on it.

     ![Visualization of two graphs with 4 nodes each.
 The first graph is acyclic, there are no circles defined between the nodes.
 In the second graph a dependency is added between task 4 and task 1, meaning task 1 depends on task 4.
 This creates a circle because task 4 is downstream of task 1.
 Only the first graph would be possible to define in Airflow.](/img/guides/dags_acyclic_vs_cyclic.png)

+- **Graph**: A DAG is a graph, which is a structure consisting of nodes and edges.
+In Airflow, nodes are tasks and edges are dependencies between tasks.

 After a DAG meets these requirements, it can be as simple or as complicated as you need!
 You can define tasks that run in parallel or sequentially, implement conditional branches, and visually group tasks together in [task groups](task-groups.md).